alicjamazur/data-engineering-case/README.md

 - removal of special signs, double/trailing spaces
 - removal of irrelevant columns for this problem.

+[Here](https://github.com/molly-moon/data-engineering-case/blob/master/data-transformation.py) you will find the script to perform complete transformation.
 The final dataset containes the following columns: Company, Title, Year, Rating.
 It was saved to a columnar data format Parquet and loaded to Amazon Redshift.
 The diagram below ilustrates all data operations performed on each particular set of data.

 <p align=center>
   <img src="https://github.com/molly-moon/data-engineering-case/blob/master/logical-diagram.png" height=400/>